perminder-klair/digitalaholic.com/src/pages/jquery-sticky-sidebar/index.md

 ---
 title: jQuery Sticky Sidebar
 date: "2014-07-01"
+spoiler: Create sticky side bar for a website
 ---

 In this tutorial I am going to show , how can we create sticky side bar for a website.
 We can use this sidebar as shoping cart details or something like that.